 For some further activity inspiration, why not check out our ’16 screen-free things to do in Wales’ blog too?

-Exceptional cuisine to taste:
+Exceptional places to eat:

 For fine dining and local ingredients: Signatures Restaurant is the perfect choice!
 Set on the North Wales coast, expect decadent dishes such as duo of Welsh beef with horseradish pomme puree, and root vegetable gratin in red wine jus, or trio of Welsh lamb with a carrot and swede parcel and fondant potato.